raynamharris/DissociationTest/markdownfiles/01_DissociationTest.md

 In this analysis, I examine the effect that cells dissasociation has on CA1, CA3, and DG gene expression relative to homogenized tissue samples.

-Here is a brief overview of the samples being compared
+Here is a brief overview of the samples being compared.

     str(colData)